 Restructure and strengthen the mandate of the National Employment Office to rapidly and efficiently collect information from Lebanese residents and Lebanese returning from abroad, as well as Syrian and Palestinian refugees, and create a file for each applicant.
+Institute state partnership with foreign donors and international financial institutions (IFIs) in design and rollout of financial aid and lending programs for the protection of payrolls and jobs at SMEs in the formal economy.

 Qualify and quantify the labor pool as well as its social development levels, and match it with available demand for labor and with the planned public works projects under the expected CEDRE frameworks.
+To accommodate economic needs after the global Covid-19 pandemic's impact on labor organization, facilitate the creation of home office work options in terms of digital infrastructure and legal enablement.